keenlycode/edictor/docs-src/guide/index.html.error.md

     })
 } catch (error) { // error is an instance of UpdateError
     const validationResult = JSON.parse(error.message);
-    // Do something with validationResult object
+    // Do something with ModelTestResult object
 };
 ```